Patchwork53/Patchwork53.github.io/_pages/about.md

   - /about.html
 ---

+## About Me
 I'm Sameen, a final year undergraduate student of Computer Science and Engineering (CSE) at Bangladesh University of Engineering and Technology (BUET).
-My area of interest is Natural Language Processing but I dabble in Computer Vision as well.
-I'm a huge fan on open-source initiatives like huggingface, LLaMA, Mistral, Stable Diffusion etc. and hope to contribute to the OSS ML community.
+My area of interest is Natural Language Processing, but I also dabble in Computer Vision.
+I have extensive experience in Deep Learning competitions in multiple domains like Speech Recognition, Named Entity Recognition, Grammatical Error Detection, Action Recognition, Layout Analysis, and  Biomedical Imaging.
+I'm currently learning deep learning theory from the ground up to augment my engineering skills.

-Besides NLP, I like reading fiction.
-Kafka is my favorite and Nabokov, my guilty pleasure.
-I also like learning bits and pieces of various languages but hope to learn some to fluency if I ever have the time.
+## News
++ [12/2023] Our paper [Asymmetric Bias in Text-to-Image Generation with Adversarial Attacks](https://arxiv.org/abs/2312.14440) is up on arXiv.
++ [10/2023] Our team won [IEEE VIPCUP at ICIP 2023](https://signalprocessingsociety.org/community-involvement/video-image-processing-cup) Malaysia.
+The task was [Ophthalmic Biomarker Detection from Retinal Scans](https://alregib.ece.gatech.edu/2023-vip-cup/).